 *** if single occupancy requested add $190 per person per night

 Packages include: Lodging, equipment use, wader rentals, all meals and beverages, guided fishing, private access to the Madison River.

-Not included: Guide gratuities and airport transfer not included (we can arrange for an additional cost of $300 for up to 4 guests in a round trip shuttle plus an additional $40 for a 5th guest, max of 5 guests per shuttle vehicle).
-Fishing licenses not included but can be purchased online in advance or at a nearby fly shop after arrival.
+Not included: Guide and lodge staff gratuities.
+Airport transfers (we can arrange for an additional cost of $400 for up to 4 guests in a round trip shuttle plus an additional $50 for a 5th guest, max of 5 guests per shuttle vehicle).
+Fishing licenses are not included but can be purchased online in advance or at a nearby fly shop after arrival.

 Montana Angler guides the legendary Madison River from its headwaters in Yellowstone Park to its mouth at the formation of the Missouri river in Three Forks.
 Few other rivers in Montana change in character from top to bottom like the Madison and each section has its own personality.
 The lodge is located in the dead center of the varied river sections and is directly on the most consistent portion of the river with the highest trout densities.
 Fishing out of the lodge also extends far beyond the Madison River.
 Yellowstone Park is just upstream with numerous famous waters within.
 There are three trophy lakes (Hebgen, Quake and Ennis Lakes) with huge wild trout that offer technical dry fly fishing within a stones throw.
 Small mountain streams like the West Fork of the Madison, Grayling Creek, South Fork of the Madison and several others are also close by.
 We can also make trips to the Jefferson, Missouri, Ruby and Yellowstone Rivers to add even more variety.
 The Madison River is one of the most consistent in all of Montana.
 It fishes well in both high water years and drought years and with trout densities at over 5,000 trout per mile near the lodge there are plenty of big wild browns and rainbows to keep every angler happy.